ClareBee/skills_matrix/security_principles/A02_Broken_Authentication.md

 - HSTS Protects against active eavesdropping & passive disclosure in network traffic
 - Secure cookie attribute used to ensure session ID only exchanged through encrypted channel
 - Also protects against some session fixation attacks where attacker is able to intercept/manipulate web traffic to inject (or fix) the session ID on victims browser
-- Apps should never switch a given session from HTTP to HTTPS, or viceversa, as this will disclose the session ID in the clear through the network
+- Apps should never switch a given session from HTTP to HTTPS, or vice versa, as this will disclose the session ID in the clear through the network
 - Apps shouldn't mix encrypted + unencrypted contents (HTML pages, images, CSS, Javascript files, etc) on same host/domain, as request of any web object over unencrypted channels might disclose session ID
 - Apps shouldn't offer public unencrypted contents + private encrypted contents from same host (instead e.g. www.example.com over HTTP (unencrypted + port TCP/80) for public contents + secure.example.com over HTTPS (encrypted + port TCP/443) for private/sensitive contents (where sessions exist))
 - Apps should avoid extremely common HTTP to HTTPS redirection on home page (using a 30x HTTP response), as this single unprotected HTTP request/response exchange can be used by an attacker to gather (or fix) a valid session ID